 All Juvenile Court proceedings have been suspended until June 1st.
 DCS staff are working remotely and scheduling calls in place of meetings.
 Volunteers are encouraged to attend and advocate for our children via email, phone and teleconference when available.
 Please touch base with your Advocate Supervisor if you have any questions.

-Events, Training and Information Sessions
+Events, Training, and Information Session

-Continuing Education/Lunch and Learns: These are currently cancelled until further notice but we have developed a list of great resources for Volunteer Advocates to participate in continuing education during this time.
+Continuing Education/Lunch and Learns: These are currently canceled until further notice but we have developed a list of great resources for Volunteer Advocates to participate in continuing education during this time.
 Training Resources are available here.
 Remember that ANY child development or child welfare article, movie, television program, or webinar counts towards your required 12 hours of annual continuing education.
 Email Rebecca Macfarlane or your Advocate Supervisor to let them know if you have completed any activities that might count towards your continuing education hours.